kkikosha/portfolio-optimization-python/README.md

 # Portfolio Optimization using Python
+Python project for investment portfolio optimization using Markowitz model and Monte Carlo simulation.

 ## Overview
 This project develops an investment portfolio strategy for a private investor with a conservative risk profile.
 The analysis combines portfolio optimization methods, Monte Carlo simulation, and long-term capital forecasting.